The DESC Stellarator Code Suite Part II: Perturbation and continuation methods: Introduction

 In general, existing codes for computing stellarator equilibria \citep{vmec1983,spec2011} only find discrete equilibria, and solving for a new equilibrium requires running the code from scratch (possibly with a different starting guess).
 Several questions that may then be asked are: \begin{enumerate} \item Can these equilibria be computed more efficiently?\\ \item Given a single equilibrium solution, can we find other similar solutions? \\ \item What does the full phase space of 3D MHD equilibria look like? \\ \end{enumerate}

 This is part II of a three-part series of papers on the DESC stellarator optimization code suite.
 Part I details the DESC equilibrium solver in comparison with the VMEC \citep{hirshman_steepestdescent_1983} 3D MHD equilibrium code.
 Computing 3D MHD equilibria is the preliminary step in stellarator analysis, so computing these equilibria quickly and accurately is important for further studies.
 In this paper, we describe a new continuation method for computing complicated stellarator equilibria using perturbations that attempts to resolve these questions.
-In \autoref{sec:perturbations} we describe the mathematical background to the perturbation method, while in \autoref{sec:code_improvements} we describe the implementation of the method in the DESC code.
+In \autoref{sec:code_improvements} we describe the DESC code and why it is the ideal code for implementation of the methods described in this paper, while in \autoref{sec:perturbations} we describe the mathematical background to the perturbation method.
 In \autoref{sec:continuation} demonstrate how to use these perturbations in a continuation method for computing stellarator equilibria.
 In \autoref{sec:applications} we demonstrate other applications of the perturbation method for computing and analyzing stellarator equilibria.
 Part III \citep{dudt2022desc} presents DESC's unique stellarator optimization capabilities made possible by the efficient equilibrium solver and the perturbation method, resulting in orders of magnitude speed-up in optimization.
 These advantages are shown in the context of quasi-symmetry optimization, where results are compared to conventional tools \citep{spong1998stellopt}.
 Three different quasi-symmetry objective formulations are also shown, with the relative advantages of each compared, highlighting the flexibility of DESC as an optimization code.